Matthew Rhys: Career

 In 2003, he played Justin Price in the final episode of the long-running television series Columbo.

-He appeared opposite Brittany Murphy in the independent feature Love and Other Disasters, in Virgin Territory opposite Hayden Christensen, Tim Roth and Mischa Barton, and playing poet Dylan Thomas in the love quadrangle biographical film The Edge of Love.

-He moved to Santa Monica after being cast in ABC's show Brothers & Sisters, as gay lawyer Kevin Walker.
+He appeared in the independent feature Love and Other Disasters, in Virgin Territory, and as poet Dylan Thomas in the love quadrangle biographical film The Edge of Love.
+He moved to Santa Monica after being cast in ABC's show Brothers & Sisters as gay lawyer Kevin Walker.
 The show had a five-season run, coming to an end in 2011.

-In January 2012, Rhys appeared in a BBC Two two-part drama adaptation of Charles Dickens' last novel, The Mystery of Edwin Drood, left unfinished at his death in 1870.
+In January 2012, Rhys appeared in a BBC Two two-part drama adaptation of Charles Dickens's last, unfinished novel, The Mystery of Edwin Drood.
 The Public Broadcasting Service (PBS) aired it in the United States as one feature-length episode on 15 April 2012.

-In 2012, Rhys reprised Sir Alec Guinness' 1959 double role of John Barratt / Jacques DeGué in a new adaptation of Daphne du Maurier's The Scapegoat.
-That same year, Rhys was cast as "Jimmy" in the Roundabout Theatre Company's Off-Broadway revival of John Osborne's play, Look Back in Anger, at the Laura Pels Theatre in the Harold and Miriam Steinberg Center for Theatre.
+In 2012, Rhys reprised Sir Alec Guinness's 1959 double role of John Barratt / Jacques DeGué in a new adaptation of Daphne du Maurier's The Scapegoat.
+That same year, Rhys was cast as Jimmy in the Roundabout Theatre Company's Off-Broadway revival of John Osborne's play, Look Back in Anger, at the Laura Pels Theatre in the Harold and Miriam Steinberg Center for Theatre.
 The production played a limited engagement through 8 April 2012.
 In 2013, Rhys starred in the television adaptation of the P. D. James novel Death Comes to Pemberley as Jane Austen hero Fitzwilliam Darcy.

 He starred opposite Keri Russell in the FX series The Americans, a 1980s Cold War spy drama about Russian KGB sleeper agents (Rhys and Russell, who portray married KGB agents with two children, among other agents and handlers).
-Rhys and Russell are real-life partners off-screen as well.
+Rhys and Russell are partners off-screen as well.
 The show debuted in January 2013.
-The sixth season airing in 2018 was the final season of The Americans.
-Rhys received a Primetime Emmy Award for the sixth season.
+The series aired its sixth and final season in 2018.
+Rhys received a Primetime Emmy Award for his acting in the sixth season.